What Is a Supply Chain?

 Returns

-Why Is Supply Chain Management Important?
+Why is Supply Chain Management important?

-Today's business environment, characterized by unpredictability of supply and increasingly complex supply chains driven by global sourcing, multi-channel distribution, and widespread markets, rendered Agile, resilient supply chain management methods essential.
+Supply Chain Management performance has a direct effect on the overall performance of any and every organization.
+Today’s business environment, characterized by unpredictability of supply and increasingly complex supply chains driven by global sourcing, multi-channel distribution, and widespread markets, rendered agile, resilient Supply Chain Management methods essential.

-Poor supply chain management puts the company at risk of costly delays, quality issues, and loss of reputation.
-Poor supply chain management can also CAUSE compliance issues and legal consequences.
+Poor Supply Chain Management puts the company at risk of costly delays, quality issues, and loss of reputation.
+Poor supply chain management can also cause compliance issues and legal consequences.

-"Extended" refers to supply chain processes extending beyond company boundaries of customers, suppliers, and business partners to include more distant links to the individuals, organizations, and resources a company works with directly.
-For example, "Tier 2" and "Tier 3" suppliers and the customers' customers.
+“Extended” refers to supply chain processes extending beyond company boundaries of customers, suppliers, and business partners to include more distant links to the individuals, organizations, and resources a company works with directly.
+For example, Tier 2 and 3 suppliers and the customers’ customers.

+Information sharing among all stakeholders in the extended supply network offers significant advantages.
+A business with visibility into its extended supply chain can often predict future disruptions.
 Extended supply chain broadens the management scope beyond the business processes covering the supply chain, treating the entire network as part of it.
 Suppliers will have complete visibility into customer demand and ready their response plan, providing full inventory visibility and tending scheduling needs.

 Supply chain digitization is a part of modernizing supply chain operations into digital processes by establishing an integrated, cross-functional pool of data gathered from internal and external sources across the supply chain, using automation and business intelligence. (e.g., sales data, POS data, competitor prices. etc.)